BinaryChaosTV/notes/POP_OS.md

 Despite Firefox being the default and privacy-focused browser, I really like Brave for the Brave Rewards and for being privacy focused.

 #### Settings:
-  1. Sync -- Restore the sync code via [[#Bitwarden]].
+  1. Sync -- Restore the sync code via [Bitwarden](#Bitwarden).
 This will sync most of the Brave settings, including your bookmarks and extensions.
   2. Appearance -- Set your theme and colours.
 I like to have the wide address bar.
   3. New tab page -- Set to **Blank Page**
   4. Shields -- Advanced View.